urob/lyx-colorscheme-brewer/readme.md

 # lyx-colorscheme-brewer

 A colorscheme brewer for LyX.
-It takes 16 color palettes and turns them into LyX colorschemes.
+It takes 16-color palettes and turns them into LyX colorschemes.

 ## Ready-to-use color schemes